bfranx62/data-cleaning-pandas/README.md

         - removing data about shark attacks that occurred on the high seas, because they are not relevant to our data
         - removing data about shark attacks that happened prior to the year 2014 as being too far out-of-date to be pertinent

-## Exploratory Data Analysis - UPDATE THIS AFTER WE FINISH
+## Exploratory Data Analysis
 - Utilized EDA techniques to analyze data, validate hypotheses, and draw actionable insights.
+        - identified top 5 countries where shark attacks are most common
+        - identified countries with highest number of fatalities
+        - examined the difference in outcomes of sharks attack (most DO NOT end in fatalities)
+        - compared top 5 countries to the rest of the world in regards to fatalities
 - Created visually appealing charts and graphs using Python libraries, facilitating decision-making.